MeritonAliu/MeritonAliu/README.md

-Hi 👋 My name is Meriton
+Hi 👋 My name is Toni
 =============================
 Web Dev and Embedded Dev
 ------------------------
-* 🌍  I'm based in Zürich
+* 🌍  I'm based in Switzerland
 * 🖥️  See my portfolio at [My Portfolio](http://meritonaliu.github.io/portfolio)
 * ✉️  You can contact me at [tonialiu03@gmail.com](mailto:tonialiu03@gmail.com)
 * 🧠  I'm learning Flutter